Joel-IV/MediScript-Database-for-Southern-Isabela-Medical-Center/README.md

 Database: MySQL

-Tools & Libraries: AJAX, DataTables, Bootstrap (optional)
+Tools & Libraries: AJAX, DataTables, Bootstrap

 📌 Use Cases
 🏥 Clinics and hospitals looking to digitize and centralize medication references